Mahdibenamor/Injectable_mvvm/README.md

  }}
 ```

-By default fmvvm will automatically include all `MicroPackagesModules` in the project directory unless the `includeMicroPackages` flag inside of `@FmvvmInit` is set to false.
+By default flutter_mvvm will automatically include all `MicroPackagesModules` in the project directory unless the `includeMicroPackages` flag inside of `@FmvvmInit` is set to false.

 ```dart
 @FmvvmInit(includeMicroPackages: false)